IceCrow14/srlua_5.1_windows_x86/README.md

 ## Using: How to build an .exe file from a .lua source file?

-Paraprasing the original README: for each Lua program that you want to turn into a stand-alone program, do:
+Paraphrasing the original README: for each Lua program that you want to turn into a stand-alone program, do:
 ```
 glue.exe srlua.exe program.lua program.exe
 ```